Bob-The-Seagull-King/icon-data/_documentation/data_structures/Abilities.md

 - **job_id** - The *id* value of the job that an ability belongs to.
 - **attachments** - Array of tags that contain all other data objects that are included in the ability, such as infusions, interrupts, summons, etc.
 - **blurb** - The flavour text of the ability.
-- **description** - Specially formatted array of information included in the rule, see [Description](../Description.md) for more informaiton.
+- **description** - Specially formatted array of information included in the ability, see [Description](../Description.md) for more informaiton.

 ## Example